alt440/DatabasesPHPMysqli/FinalProject/BasicSetup/README.md

 work with the methods I have made.
 There is also the file 'test_database_layer.php' that you can also refer to, which contains a lot of documentation.

+**Note that the test cases do not cover the case where nothing was covered from the DB.
+In that case, the results will return false.
+You have to verify that there is something returned from each queries you receive back.**

 # database_layer.php limitations
 Uploading images does not currently work.
 If someone has time, the method addContent would need to be modified to be able to work with images.